Chemicals Of Potential Concern

 Tank waste and headspace characterization data were evaluated to identify volatile chemicals that could be emitted into the worker breathing zones.
 Waste chemistry and limitations of the characterization methods (minimum detection limits and uncertainties) were examined to hypothesize what other potentially hazardous chemicals might be present.
 The reported and hypothesized chemicals were then individually evaluated against toxicological criteria (detailed in PNNL-14949, “Toxicological Assessment of Hanford Tank Headspace Chemicals of Potential Concern”) to place on the COPC list.

-First, the COPC list includes known carcinogenic and toxic chemicals that exceeded the Administrative Control Limits (ACLs), set at 10% of established limits as per DOE Orders.
+First, the COPC list includes known carcinogenic and toxic chemicals that have exceeded the COPC screening level of 10% of its OEL, as per the Hanford Tank Farm Industrial Hygiene Technical Basis.
+The Administrative Control Limits (ACLs) set by the DOE is 50% of the OEL.
 The established limits include:

 - OSHA PEL: Occupational Safety and Health Administration Permissible Exposure Limits